FuckingToasters/discord-phone-verifier/README.md

    - use `ctrl + f` to search for the keyword `sitekey`
    - copy paste the sitekey inside the correct place in files/config.json

+Q: Why the SMS Code never appears?
+A: The Captcha Solver you are using is flagged.
+Use another one.
+2captcha works fine

 ### PSS - PHONE SERVICE SUGGESTIONS
 ------------------------------------
 Supported Services (https://onlinesim.io, more soon)